-The glory of God appeared to Abraham one afternoon as he sat expectantly at the entrance of his tent at Mamre Oaks.
-Looking up, Abraham saw three men standing near, so he ran to them and knelt at their feet.
+Abraham reclined one afternoon at the entrance of his tent at Mamre Oaks when he saw three men approaching, all adorned with bright robes.
+Running to them, he knelt humbly at their feet.

-Abraham called to Sarah and said, “Hurry, make three cakes with the good flour.”
-Then he ran over to his stockyard, took a tender calf from the herd, and gave it to a servant for preparation.
+Abraham called Sarah.
+“Quick, make some cakes with the good flour.”
+Then he ran over to his stockyard, brought out a tender calf, and handed it over to be slaughtered and roast on the spit.

-He served his guests roasted calf and cakes with butter and milk, and he stood by, serving them as they ate under the shade tree.
+He served succulent meats and cakes with butter and milk, and he stood at the ready, keeping their wine goblets full as they feasted under the shade tree.

-One of the men said, “I’ll be back when the time is right, and she will have a son.”
+“I’ll be back through this way when the time is right,” the man answered, “and Sarah will have a son.”

 Hearing her name, Sarah put her ear closer to the entrance of the tent, and she laughed under her breath.
-She thought, Imagine an old woman and her lord having a child at our age.
+Imagine an old bag like me having a child, she thought.

 The Master said to Abraham, “Why’d your wife laugh?
 Is anything too difficult for the Master?”

-Abraham’s face grew solemn.
-He had heard this promise before and realized his guests perceived Sarah’s doubting.
-At that moment, he knew he was in the presence of heavenly beings on a mission to confirm the way of the promise.
+Abraham’s face went ashen.
+They were reading his wife’s thoughts, which could only mean one thing.
+He was in the presence of heavenly beings on a mission to confirm the way of God’s reverberating promise.

 “When the time is right, I’ll return.
-Your wife will have a child.”
+Your wife will have a child,” he said.
+Then with a glint in his eye, he added, “and I’ll have the last laugh.”

 Sarah came out of the tent and blurted, “I didn’t laugh.”
 She was noticeably shaking with fear.